-Watermark your photos using another app BEFORE you upload them to your social networks and website.
-The recent panic over Instagram’s changes to its privacy and terms of service that appeared to give it the right to sell on users’ photographs, including hair images, reinforces the need to watermark all photos across all social networks, warns social media expert Valorie Reavis, founder of Linkup Marketing.
+The recent panic over Instagram’s changes to its privacy and terms of service that appeared to give it the right to sell on users’ photographs, including hair images, reinforces the need to watermark all photos across all social networks.

 Users were advised that Instagram’s new privacy rules would take effect January 16 and that the only way not to fall foul of them was to delete their account.
-However, Reavis advised against a knee-jerk reaction.
-She has now posted advice on how to watermark photos on her blog http://linkupmarketing.com/blog/watermarking-your-photos/
+However, don't necessarily give in to a knee-jerk reaction.
+Instead, look to this advice on how to watermark your photos.

 Instagram was acquired by Facebook earlier this year and currently hosts more than four billion images.

 Valorie Reavis is part of Linkup Marketing, an online and social media marketing specialist focusing on search engine marketing, salon email marketing programs and social media marketing for salons and spas.
 If you have any queries for the Linkup team check out the website www.linkupmarketing.com, email firstname.lastname@example.org, find them on facebook.com/linkupmarketing or follow them on Twitter @linkupmarketing.